Herbs Effective in Sickle Cell Anemia

 Perampaladas K, Masum H, Kapoor A, Shah R, Daar AS, Singer PA.
 The road to commercialization in Africa: lessons from developing the sickle-cell drug Niprisan.
 BMC Int Health Hum Rights.
 2010 Dec 13;10 Suppl 1:S11.

 Oniyangi O, Cohall DH.
 Phytomedicines (medicines derived from plants) for sickle cell disease.
 Cochrane Database Syst Rev. 2010 Oct 6;(10):CD004448.

-Ouattara B, Jansen O, Angenot L, Guissou IP, Frédérich M, Fondu P, Tits M. Antisickling properties of divanilloylquinic acids isolated from Fagara zanthoxyloides Lam.
+Ouattara B, Jansen O, Angenot L, Guissou IP, Frédérich M, Fondu P, Tits M. Antisickling properties of divanilloylquinic acids from Fagara zanthoxyloides Lam.
 (Rutaceae).
 Phytomedicine.
 2009 Mar;16(2-3):125-9.

 Obodozie OO, Ameh SJ, Afolabi EK, Oyedele EO, Ache TA, Onanuga CE, Ibe MC, Inyang US.
 A Normative Study of the Components of Niprisan-an Herbal Medicine for Sickle Cell Anemia.
 J Diet Suppl.
 2010 Mar;7(1):21-30.

 Ataga KI.
 Novel therapies in sickle cell disease.
 Hematology Am Soc Hematol Educ Program.
 2009:54-61.

 Kotiah SD, Ballas SK.
 Investigational drugs in sickle cell anemia.
 Expert Opin Investig Drugs.
 2009 Dec;18(12):1817-28.

 Ogunyemi CM, Elujoba AA, Durosimi MA.
 Antisickling properties of Carica papaya Linn.
 Journal of Natural Products.
 2008;1:56–66.